by David Chilton

-To him, apparently, the essence of Christmas was like something out of a Norman Rockwell painting—a household gathered around a piano drinking hot spiced cider and singing “Here we go a-wassailing,” while an apple-cheeked matron, her eyes sparkling with reflected light from the roaring fire in the hearth, loads the festal board with heaping platters of roast beef, steamed vegetables, and candied fruit.
+To him the essence of Christmas was like something out of a Norman Rockwell painting — a household gathered around a piano drinking hot spiced cider and singing “Here we go a-wassailing,” while an apple-cheeked matron, her eyes sparkling with reflected light from the roaring fire in the hearth, loads the festal board with heaping platters of roast beef, steamed vegetables, and candied fruit.

 As for the issue of commercialization: it should be obvious that the Wise Men went Christmas shopping.
 Gold doesn’t grow on trees, and frankincense and myrrh require human labor to produce.
 Merchants have been capitalizing on the holiday since the very first Christmas.

 But there’s more.
-For the story of the Wise Men’s visit doesn’t end with their presentation of gifts.
-St. Matthew's account goes on to tell of King Herod’s jealous rage at this threat to his tyrannical rule.
-(Herod had had several family members murdered, including his own sons, when he perceived them as rivals of his power.)
-Herod realized the political implications of Jesus’ birth, and ordered the massacre of all male babies in the vicinity of Bethlehem.
-As we all know, Herod missed the One he was after; and the story ends instead with the death of Herod and John the Baptizer’s proclamation of Jesus as King.
+Because the story of the Wise Men’s visit doesn’t end with their presentation of gifts.
+St. Matthew’s account goes on to tell of King Herod’s jealous rage at this threat to his tyrannical rule (Herod had had several family members murdered, including his own sons when he perceived them as rivals to his power).
+Herod realized the political implications of Jesus’ birth and ordered the massacre of all male babies in the vicinity of Bethlehem.
+As we know, Herod missed the One he was after; and the story ends instead with the death of Herod and John the Baptizer’s proclamation of Jesus as King.